wp-plugins/salt-map/readme.txt

 If you want to have several maps on one page then the **instanceName** parameter is mandatory.

 = Available parameters =
-* **instanceName**, in case of multiple maps on one page thy will need to have an instance name for internal referencing.
 * **height**, hight of this map instance.
 * **lat**, inital center latetude.
 * **lng**, inital center longitude.
 * **zoom**, inital zoom.
 * **gridSize**, limit for when to group locations
 * **maxWidth**, max width of infowindow
-* **apiKey**, Google API key for loading the map.
 * **includeSearch**, Add the search field by setting to true
 * **largeScreenLimit**, screen size limit for when to display infowindow insode or outside map.
 * **filterAttribute**, specifies an attribute to filter locations on. filterValue has to be set for this parameter to function.